terramate-io/terramate-docs/cli/getting-started/index.md

 ## Trigger a deployment

-As a final step of this guide, we will introduce a change to one of our stacks and trigger a new deployment.
+As a final step of this guide, we will change one of our stacks and trigger a new deployment.
 For that, let's add another null resource to our `bob` stack.

 ::: code-group